Philadelphia Eagles: Training camp

 The Eagles previously held their preseason training camp from the end of July through mid-August each year at Lehigh University in Bethlehem in the Lehigh Valley.
-In 2013, with the addition of head coach Chip Kelly, the Eagles moved their training camp to the NovaCare Complex in Philadelphia.
+In 2013, with the addition of head coach Chip Kelly, the Eagles moved their training camp to the NovaCare Complex (renamed to the Jefferson Health Training Complex in 2026) in Philadelphia.
 Training camps were previously held at Chestnut Hill Academy in 1935, Saint Joseph's University in 1939 and 1943, Saranac Lake from 1946 to 1948, Hershey from 1951 to 1967, Albright College from 1968 to 1972, Widener University from 1973 to 1979, and West Chester University from 1980 to 1995.

 Fight song

 This fight song is heard during Eagles' home games after touchdowns and before the team is introduced prior to kickoff.